Navy Engineering Innovation & Leadership (NEIL)

 - promote their Navy-priority experiences in the school’s diversity outreach programs

 - After a competitive selection, all active NEIL scholars will receive a $1000 scholarship each year sophomore through senior year.
 In addition, a NEIL scholar will earn an hourly wage for work on campus as a peer leader or mentor and as a research assistant.
-The earnings can range from $4000 to $6000 over 3 years for on-campus work, depending on assignments, allowing a NEIL scholar to receive up to $9000 in total at IUPUI.
+A NEIL scholar can earn up to $5000 in a year in scholarship and pay for work.
 Additional earnings are possible at an outside organization through an internship, if chosen.

 - The NEIL program will also provide additional scholarships for freshmen in these majors or in IUPUI University College with interest in the target majors.
 A freshman can receive a $500 scholarship for participating in NEIL events.
 Students with a background that is under-represented in engineering and computing-related majors are especially encouraged to apply in freshman year.